J3ster1337/AutoBattlerMod/README.md

-# Auto Battler — relic that plays your battles for you.
+# Relic that plays your battles for you.
 Like Whispering Earring, but EVERY TURN.

 ### *Configurable* Automation
 1. Auto Play Cards — automatically plays every card in hand, similar to Whispering Earring.